Skip to main content

 How do we process a value change from a property appeal to a State Board of Court?

 A copy of the decision goes in the listers’ file.
-Attach a copy to the back of the appeal year’s GL.
-Change your GL value for the current year and going forward.
-The decision will stand for: the appeal year and the next two years UNLESS you do a reappraisal.
+Attach a copy to the back of the appeal year’s grand list.
+Change your grand list value for the current year and going forward.
+The decision will stand for: the appeal year and the next two years unless you do a reappraisal.
 If they make improvements, you can add the improvements, but it would be wise to leave the other aspects of the valuation in line with the court or hearing officer’s decision.
 Accounting: Assuming the value was lowered by the decision, calculate the amount of overpayment (plus interest if applicable – see below) and then issue that as a credit against the next tax bill.

 How can listers help to educate the BCA?